 DEQ proposes the following changes to OAR 340, division 41:

-Amend state variance authorization rules (OAR 340-041-0059) to be consistent with federal variance rules; and
+Amend state variance authorization rules (OAR 340-041-0059) to be consistent with federal variance rules and add clarity; and

-Establish a multiple discharger variance for methylmercury that applies to permitted dischargers in the Willamette Basin that would otherwise have unattainable permit limits for mercury.
-Implementation of the MDV will, over the duration of the variance, lead to reductions in mercury concentrations in wastewater discharging to waters of the Willamette Basin.
+Establish a multiple discharger variance (MDV) for methylmercury that applies to permitted dischargers in the Willamette Basin that would otherwise have unattainable permit limits for mercury.
+Implementation of the MDV will, over the duration of the variance, lead to reductions in mercury concentrations in wastewater discharges to waters of the Willamette Basin.

 Background of reasons for doing this rulemaking

 The federal government adopted variance regulations (40 C.F.R. §131.14) in 2015.
 DEQ last revised Oregon regulations regarding variances (OAR 340-041-0059) in 2011.
-DEQ is proposing amendments to the state’s general variance rules to make them consistent with the federal regulations and to provide clarity regarding DEQ’s and the Commission’s responsibility for granting variances.
+DEQ is proposing amendments to the state’s general variance rules to make them consistent with the federal regulations and to provide clarity regarding DEQ’s and the Commission’s requirements for granting variances.

 DEQ is proposing rule amendments that establish a multiple discharger variance for mercury in the Willamette Basin for individual NPDES permittees that cannot currently meet mercury water quality based effluent limits.
 This rule is needed because human-caused sources of mercury, primarily due to atmospheric deposition of global mercury, as well as erosion of natural levels of mercury in Oregon soils, currently prevent attaining the human health water quality criterion for methylmercury.
 The purpose of the variance is to create a transparent tool, as authorized under the Clean Water Act, that allows incremental progress in reducing mercury from dischargers in the Willamette Basin that have individual permits under the National Pollutant Discharge Elimination System.
-The attached Variance document describes DEQ’s justification for the MDV and proposed procedures for issuing permits and establishing variance requirements, as federal and state rules for variances require.
+The attached Variance document describes DEQ’s justification for the MDV and proposed procedures for establishing variance requirements, as federal and state rules for variances require.

 How this rulemaking addresses the reasons for doing the rulemaking

 The proposed rule includes language identical or similar to the federal variance rule and removes language that is inconsistent with the federal rule or unnecessary.
-The rules would give the EQC the authority to grant multiple discharger and waterbody variances.
+The rules give DEQ’s Director the authority to grant individual discharger variances and retain the EQC’s authority to grant multiple discharger variances and waterbody variances through rulemaking.
+Finally, some amendments clarify or streamline the rule language.

-The MDV rule addresses the need to reduce loads of mercury from wastewater dischargers in the Willamette Basin while also facilitating DEQ’s ability to issue permits in a timely manner.
+The Willamette Mercury MDV rule addresses the need to reduce loads of mercury from wastewater dischargers in the Willamette Basin while also facilitating DEQ’s ability to issue permits in a timely manner.
 It does so by modifying the water quality standard for methylmercury as it applies to permitted dischargers for 20 years.
 The rule does not modify the underlying water quality standard as it applies to other water quality programs.
-The rule requires dischargers permitted under the variance to develop and implement a mercury minimization plan that will result in mercury reductions.
+The rule requires dischargers permitted under the variance to develop and implement a mercury minimization program that will result in mercury reductions.
 In addition, it requires DEQ to establish effluent limits equal to what the discharger can currently achieve to prevent degradation.
-Implementation of the rule requires DEQ to update these permit limits based on recent facility data during renewal of any permit.
+Implementation of the rule requires DEQ to update these permit limits based on recent facility effluent data during renewal of any permit.

 Key policy and technical issues

-The key policy issue with the variance rule was trying to ensure consistency with federal requirements, while also clarifying roles in issuing variances.
-DEQ has done so by outlining these roles in the rule language, specifically giving the director authority to issue individual variances and the Commission authority to issue multiple discharger and waterbody variances.
+The key policy issue with the variance rule was to ensure consistency with federal regulations adopted after Oregon’s current rule, and to clarify the roles and requirements for granting variances.
+DEQ has specified the roles in the rule language, delegating to the director the authority to issue individual variances and retaining the Commission’s authority to grant multiple discharger variances and waterbody variances through rulemaking.